Bhardwaj-Saurabh/Identification-of-highly-drunk-people-using-openpose/README.md

 # Run the program

-1 - Create OpenPose - API \n
+1 - Create OpenPose - API

-2 - Download all files from the Repository \n
+2 - Download all files from the Repository

-3 - Run the Jupyter Notebook or .py file on any video \n
+3 - Run the Jupyter Notebook or .py file on any video

 # Compiling pyopenpose